ECE4180-Project/Baby-Monitor/README.md

 </p>

 ## Camera, Recorder & Server Setup
+- Download the files and save onto the Pi's desktop.
 - To setup the camera first user must enable it on the Pi by going to **Preferences->Raspberry Pi Configuration-> Interfaces**, then reboot the Pi
 - Connect the Pi to the local area network that you want to use the monitor on.
 - Next, download these modules in order to run the camera, recorder, and server.